This is the multi-page printable view of this section. Click here to print.

 Project Management Software

-New Creation PossibleSelect whether to allow creation of new JIRA projects in the tenant or project group.
+Whether new creation is possibleChoose whether to allow creation of new JIRA projects in this tenant/project group.

 • Duplicate URLs cannot be registered.